api3dao/api3-dao/packages/api3-voting/README.md

 It integrates to the API3 pool instead of a generic MiniMe token to determine voting power.
 It also implements the following additional features:

-- Does not allow users to create a new vote less than `epochLength` (defined in the API3 pool) apart (immutably set as 1 week)
+- Does not allow users to create a new vote less than `EPOCH_LENGTH` (defined in the API3 pool) apart (immutably set as 1 week)
 - Does not allow users that have less than `proposalVotingPowerThreshold` (defined in the API3 pool) to create a new vote (governable, initial value 0.1%)

 ## Instructions